 How is the course structured?

 This course is made up of two three-day blocks of learning, with a learner support day taking place after block one, and again after block two.
+Accommodation and meals are both provided on these blocks.

 The course is assessed through a blend of independent learning and practical sessions.
 You will be required to complete additional club-based tasks which will relate to how you plan, conduct and evaluate your coaching.
 The course structure and programme will also assist you to demonstrate your understanding of goalkeeping principles in both individual and team practices.